yash-seth/pymatops/README.md

 ![image](https://user-images.githubusercontent.com/71393551/189525289-eb6aac0d-6a2c-4f8a-9b49-942eb01164b3.png)
 ---

-### 3. randomMatrix - returns a matrix of random dimensions with random values
+### 3. randomMatrix - returns a matrix of random dimensions with random values if the function is called with no arguments
 ```python
 import pymatops as pmo
 print("The randomly generated matrix: ")